 Ask questions like:

-Share a funny story about yourself but don’t overdo it or it will seem forced.
-Start with your most interesting self-story.
+Share a funny story about yourself, but do what is necessary, or it will seem forced.
+Start with your most engaging self-story.
 The best self-stories involve humour because they’re memorable, but don’t just tell jokes—find a way to make the story relevant to the conversation.

 Make sure your date gets a chance to share.
-If one person dominates the conversation, it will quickly turn bori
+If one person dominates the conversation, it will quickly turn tedious.

 3) Go into detail about one thing.

-Feel free to get into the details of one thing.
-It might be a book, a movie or show you like, an album you’re listening to right now—anything that has meaning for you.
+Feel free to discuss one thing in detail—a book, a movie or show you like, an album you’re listening to right now—anything that holds meaning for you.

 4) Ask a Question

 Ask a question that is relevant to the conversation.
 Ask an open-ended question.
-An open-ended question allows for more than one answer and requires more than a yes or no response.
+An open-ended question allows for multiple answers and requires more than a yes or no response.
 These questions are great because they encourage your date to think about their answers rather than simply giving them out on command like you’re asking them something in school (which you probably were).

 Avoid personal questions too early in the relationship (if ever).
 This point applies mainly if this person is new in town—but even if they’re not, there’s no need for details about their love life or past relationships unless things are serious between you!
 You don’t want things moving too fast, either.
 Let things progress naturally rather than forcing something that might never happen otherwise by getting too personal right off the bat (and then having regrets later.)